 Cash flow forecasting is a way to learn where a company stands in terms of its financial position by keeping track of the finances of a company and predicts where a company is heading.

 Generally, there are two categories of cash flow forecasting techniques:

-Direct cash forecasting shows cash positions at a specific time.
-It’s also called as receipts and disbursements method.
+Direct cash forecasting or short-term forecasting shows cash positions at a specific time.
+It’s also called the receipts and disbursements method.

-Time period: The direct method of cash forecasting is useful for 3 months.
+Time period: The direct method of cash forecasting is useful for up to around three months.

 Inputs: It involves transactions like bills, invoices, and taxes.

 Benefits: It predicts when payments will be made and when that amount will reflect in your bank account.
 For instance, it estimates when the payment will be received in hand, rather than the listed terms based on invoice date.
 It is built bottom-up by rolling up regional transaction data into a global forecast.
 This provides cash flow visibility at a granular level.